gconcepts/invoice-ninja-buildpack/README.md

 ## Installation
 **1. Create your heroku app**

-If you don't have an heroku app already, create a new one.
+If you don't already have an heroku app, create a new one.
 If you do, you can of course use your existing one with this buildpack, too.

 ---
 **2. Configure the required buildpacks**